Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Study Guide.md

 Generates conditional jumps with true/false lists; backpatch connects them to the correct blocks using `backpatch(e→s_true, m1)` and `backpatch(e→s_false, m2)`

+10.1(k) Activation Records and Allocation

+An activation record (or stack frame) is a block of storage that holds all the necessary information for a single execution of a procedure, including its parameters, local variables, and return address.
+Activation records are allocated in different memory regions depending on the language's features:

+* Static Data Area: Used by older languages like FORTRAN that do not support recursion.
+Since only one activation of any function can exist at a time, its memory can be allocated statically at compile time.
+* Stack: Used by most conventional languages (C, C++, Pascal).
+Pushing activation records onto a stack is a natural way to manage nested and recursive function calls.
+* Heap: Used by some functional languages.
+If a local variable needs to persist after its creating function returns (e.g., in a closure), its storage must be allocated on the heap to outlive the function's activation record.

+10.1(l) Caller-Save vs. Callee-Save Registers

+Registers are partitioned by a calling convention to manage their values across function calls:

+* Caller-Save (Scratch) Registers: These registers are not guaranteed to be preserved across a function call.
+If the caller needs the value in a caller-save register after the function returns, the caller is responsible for saving it to memory before the call and restoring it after.
+* Callee-Save (Non-scratch) Registers: The value of these registers must be preserved by the called function.
+If the callee wants to use a callee-save register, it is responsible for saving its original value upon entry and restoring it just before returning to the caller.

+10.1(m) Fields of a General Activation Record

+A general-purpose activation record typically contains the following fields:

+* Actual parameters: Values passed by the caller to the callee.
+* Return values: Space for the callee to place its result for the caller.
+* Control link: A pointer to the activation record of the caller, used to restore the stack on return.
+* Access link: A pointer to access non-local data in lexically scoped languages.
+* Saved machine status: Includes the return address and the contents of registers that need to be restored.
+* Local data: Storage for variables local to the procedure.
+* Temporaries: Space for storing intermediate results of expressions if they cannot be kept in registers.

+10.1(n) Conventional vs. VM Runtime Models

+* Traditional (C/C++) Model: The compiler translates source code directly into native object code for a specific Instruction Set Architecture (ISA) and Operating System (OS).
+This code is linked and loaded to be executed directly by the hardware, resulting in high performance but a lack of portability.
+* High-Level Language Virtual Machine (Java/Python) Model: The compiler translates source code into a portable, platform-independent format called bytecode, which is a Virtual ISA.
+This bytecode is then executed by a Virtual Machine (VM) software layer.
+The VM provides platform independence, as only the VM itself needs to be ported to a new hardware/OS combination.

+10.1(o) Features of HLL VM Architectures

+High-Level Language VMs provide several important features beyond simple execution:

+* Security/Protection: VMs can execute untrusted code in a "sandbox," a restricted environment that prevents it from accessing unauthorized system resources.
+* Robustness: Features like automatic memory management (garbage collection) and strong type-checking at runtime prevent common programming errors like memory leaks and type confusion.
+* Networking: VMs facilitate incremental loading, where parts of a program (like Java classes) can be loaded over a network on demand, improving startup time.
+* Performance: Modern VMs use sophisticated techniques like staged emulation and just-in-time (JIT) compilation to achieve performance competitive with natively compiled code.

+10.1(p) Instruction Emulation Techniques

+VMs use two primary techniques to execute program instructions (bytecode):

+1. Interpretation: The VM reads and executes bytecodes one at a time, translating each into corresponding native machine operations on the fly.
+This method is simple to implement and has low startup cost but suffers from poor steady-state performance.
+2. Binary Translation (JIT Compilation): The VM dynamically translates blocks of frequently executed bytecode into native machine code.
+This native code is stored in a code cache and executed directly by the hardware on subsequent encounters.
+JIT compilation has a higher initial cost but provides significantly better performance.

+10.1(q) The Ski Rental Problem and Staged Emulation

+The ski rental problem is a classic decision problem that serves as an analogy for JIT compilation.
+A skier must decide each day whether to rent skis for a low daily cost or buy them for a high one-time cost, without knowing how many days they will ski.
+The optimal strategy is to rent until the total rental cost equals the purchase price, and then buy.

+Staged emulation is the solution to this problem in a VM.
+The VM starts by interpreting a block of code (renting skis).
+It profiles the code, and once the execution count reaches a certain threshold (the point where the cumulative cost of interpreting equals the cost of compiling), it invokes the JIT compiler to translate the block to native code (buying the skis).
+This minimizes total execution time by investing in compilation only for "hot" code that will be executed many times.

+10.1(r) Code Cache Management Strategies

+The code cache is the memory region where a VM stores natively compiled code.
+Because its size is finite, a strategy is needed for when it becomes full:

+* LRU (Least Recently Used) Replacement: Evicts the code block that has not been used for the longest time.
+While good in theory, this is complex to implement for code caches due to variable-sized blocks and the need to manage backpointers from blocks that jump to the one being evicted.
+* Flush When Full: Evicts the entire contents of the cache.
+This strategy is much simpler to implement, eliminates potentially stale code from previous program phases, and avoids fragmentation.
+Although it can discard useful code, its simplicity and effectiveness have made it a common choice in practice.

+10.1(s) Garbage Collection

+Garbage collection (GC) is the process of automatic memory reclamation.
+The runtime system identifies heap-allocated objects that are no longer accessible by the program and reclaims their storage for future use.
+An object is considered "garbage" and eligible for collection when there are no live references (pointers) from the program's root set (e.g., global variables, stack variables) pointing to it.

+10.1(t) Garbage Collection Strategies

+1. Reference Counting:
+  * How it works: Each object keeps a count of incoming references.
+The count is incremented when a new reference is created and decremented when one is destroyed.
+The object is reclaimed when its count drops to zero.
+  * Advantage: Work is distributed incrementally with program execution, making it suitable for real-time systems.
+  * Disadvantage: Fails to reclaim cyclical data structures (e.g., a doubly-linked list where nodes point to each other) and has high overhead due to frequent counter updates.
+2. Mark-Sweep:
+  * How it works: Operates in two phases.
+First, it traverses all reachable objects from the root set and "marks" them as live.
+Second, it "sweeps" through the entire heap, reclaiming all unmarked objects.
+  * Advantage: Correctly handles cyclical data structures.
+  * Disadvantage: Can cause significant "stop-the-world" pauses and leads to heap fragmentation, where free memory is scattered in small, non-contiguous blocks.
+3. Mark-Compact:
+  * How it works: Identical to Mark-Sweep, but adds a third phase.
+After marking, it slides all live objects together to one end of the heap, eliminating fragmentation.
+  * Advantage: Solves the fragmentation problem and improves data locality.
+  * Disadvantage: The cost is higher than Mark-Sweep due to the multiple passes required to compute new locations and move the objects.
+4. Copy Collection:
+  * How it works: The heap is divided into two semi-spaces.
+The program allocates in one ("from-space").
+During collection, all live objects are copied to the other ("to-space").
+The roles of the spaces are then flipped.
+  * Advantage: Allocation is extremely fast (just incrementing a pointer), and fragmentation is completely eliminated.
+  * Disadvantage: It requires double the memory, as half of the heap is always idle.

+10.1(u) Incremental vs. "Stop-the-World" Garbage Collection

+* "Stop-the-World" GC: This approach suspends all application threads (the "mutator") while the collection cycle runs.
+For collectors like Mark-Sweep, this can lead to long, noticeable pauses, especially with large heaps.
+* Incremental GC: This approach interleaves the work of the garbage collector with the execution of the application.
+It performs collection in small, discrete steps, significantly reducing the maximum pause time.

+Incremental garbage collectors are essential for interactive or real-time applications where long, unpredictable pauses are unacceptable and would negatively impact user experience or system correctness.

 # Question 11
 How is backpatching used in the csem assignment?